PranavRathod399/Blacklace/Blackjack/README.md

 ## ⚖️ License

-This project is licensed under the MIT License—open to use, modification, and sharing for non-commercial and educational purposes.
+This project is released under a **Non-Commercial License (CC BY-NC 4.0)**.
+You are free to use, share, and adapt the code and ideas for non-commercial purposes with attribution.
+For commercial use or licensing inquiries, please contact the author.
+Contact: pranavr399@gmail.com

 ---